Overcoming Fear of Speaking in Public: Encouragement from the Bible

 Jeremiah 1:4-10

-The word of the LORD came to me, saying,
+4 Now Yahweh’s word came to me, saying,

-“Before I formed you in the womb I knew a you,
+5 “Before I formed you in the womb, I knew you.

 The common denominator regarding both situations includes God’s response: “I am with you…” or “I will be with you.”
 In both cases, He assures each of them of His presence as they go and speak.
 These two passages can apply both to public speeches and private, individual speaking assignments.